 - Someone who will ask for a copy of your old CV and just re type your information into their format without a consultation period etc – basically a copy typing service not a Resume Writing Service; versus

-- A professional consultant who will spend an hour or more in consultation with you (face to face, online or via telephone), to actively listen and reflect to your goals, history, background, achievements in order to capture and harness you in tailored CV – Resume
+- A professional career consultant who will spend an hour or more in consultation with you (face to face, online or via telephone), to actively listen and reflect to your goals, history, background, achievements in order to capture and harness you in Resume-CV.

 In ones’ opinion the fourth approach will generate the best results as the Resume Writer or Career Consultant will develop and capture a clear in-depth picture of you and your objectives and thus in turn be able to develop a quality tailored document for you.
 However, keep in mind this approach will require a greater time and financial investment by you to cover the time and labour costs of the Resume Writer or Career Consultant.

 Know Your Needs and Wants – Target Relevant Service Providers